opendocsg/opendoc-sensor-data-exchange/User Guide/Home Page.md

 Upon successful login, a pop-up message appears allowing you to join in a team or create your own team.

-Being in a team allows you to use all features available in SDX which was assigned to your user account.
+Being in a team allows you to use all features available in ADEX which was assigned to your user account.

 ### Join a Team